 The festival was not held from 1991 to 2008, but in 2009, it returned with the sponsorship of Mr. Canham.
 From 2010 to the present, it has been supported by the Hahn Family Freedonia Marxonia Fund of the Fredonia College Foundation.
 In 2014, materials and event planning were transferred to the university's Reed Library.
 Freedonia Marxonia's main activities are held over two days close to Groucho Marx's October 2nd birthday.
 All activities are open to students, faculty, staff, and members of the community.

-In 2016, the theme was "Creative Contemporaries of the Marx Brothers," focusing on playwrights and visual artists of the 1920s and 1930s.
-Animal Crackers was shown and Fredonia alumnus, playwright, and Marx Brothers fan Tom Dudzick was the guest speaker.
+2016 - "Creative Contemporaries of the Marx Brothers," focusing on playwrights and visual artists of the 1920s and 1930s.
+Animal Crackers was shown.
+Fredonia alumnus, playwright, and Marx Brothers fan Tom Dudzick was the guest speaker.

-In 2015, the theme was "Music and the Marx Brothers," focusing on the composers for Marx Brothers' works and musical artists of the 20s and 30s.
-A Night at the Opera was shown and the creator of Freedonia Marxonia, 1987 Fredonia alumnus Doug Canham, was the guest speaker.
+2015 - "Music and the Marx Brothers," focusing on the composers for Marx Brothers' works and musical artists of the 20s and 30s.
+A Night at the Opera was shown.
+The creator of Freedonia Marxonia, 1987 Fredonia alumnus Doug Canham, was the guest speaker.